dafny-lang/dafny/docs/_includes/Statements.md

 ````

 The `print` statement is used to print the values of a comma-separated
 list of expressions to the console.
-The generated C\# code uses
+The generated code uses
+target-language-specific idioms to perform this printing, such as
-the `System.Object.ToString()` method to convert the values to printable
+the `System.Object.ToString()` method in C\# to convert the values to printable
 strings.
 The expressions may of course include strings that are used
 for captions.
 There is no implicit new line added, so to get a new
-line you should include "\\n" as part of one of the expressions.
+line you should include `"\n"` as part of one of the expressions.
-Dafny automatically creates overrides for the ToString() method
+Dafny automatically creates overrides for the `ToString()` method
 for Dafny data types.
 For example,

 ```